Tyringham, Massachusetts: Government

-Business

-In 2000 there are no stores or other businesses in Tyringham.
-Near the Post Office is a small plaza of shuttered storefronts and stables.
-There is a library staffed by volunteers, and a congregational church.
-The only jobs are part-time: at the Post Office and for the town government (fire, police, maintenance of roads and records).
-The installation of a soda vending machine inside the fire station was the subject of much local comment.
-Many residents are commuters from jobs in Lee, Great Barrington, or Pittsfield.
-Some residents free-lance plowing snow in winter.

 Education

 Tyringham students are sent to Lee Public Schools by arrangement with that adjacent town.
 Lee Elementary School serves students from pre-kindergarten through sixth grades, and the Lee Middle and High School serves students from seventh through twelfth grades.
 Additionally, neighboring Lee is home to Saint Mary's School, a parochial school which serves students through eighth grade.
 Other private schools can be found in Great Barrington and other surrounding towns.